Nouran-Khallaf/To-Predict-or-Not-to-Predict/README.md

 A small benchmark for evaluating uncertainty estimation methods for text classification and readability prediction.

-The repository supports two main workflows:
+The repository supports three main workflows:

 1. **Evaluate saved prediction CSVs**
    Use this when you already have fold-level prediction files with labels, probabilities, and optionally saved uncertainty scores such as `SMP`.

+2. **Fit rejection thresholds / selective prediction curves**
+   Use this after uncertainty scores have been computed.
+This finds thresholds for accepting or rejecting predictions based on uncertainty.

-2. **Generate reporting outputs**
+3. **Generate reporting outputs**
    Use this after evaluation to create paper-ready CSV files, LaTeX tables, and figures.

 All uncertainty scores should follow one convention: